alkresin/guiserver/README.md

 # GuiServer
-A server application, providing GUI service via tcp/ip connection, providing an opportunity to create GUI frameworks for different programming languages.
+A server application, providing GUI service, providing an opportunity to create GUI frameworks for different programming languages.
+A connection with your program is established via tcp/ip connection or via regular files.
 It is written on Harbour (look at http://www.kresin.ru/en/harbour.html) and C, GUI layer is provided by HwGUI library (http://www.kresin.ru/en/hwgui.html).
 The official web page is http://www.kresin.ru/en/guisrv.html Join the multilanguage group https://groups.google.com/d/forum/guiserver to discuss the GuiServer, External and related issues.